Thomas Magnuson, CEO, Magnuson Hotels, calls for a return to the lost skills of filling a hotel.

 In the aftermath of 9/11, the sector was in shock, much as we all were.
 Global travel had been battered.
 The closure of the skies, however short lived, had made people fear that they could get stranded in another country.
 A sudden increase in security checks made the experience more complicated and time consuming.
 Hotels saw occupancies dive.

 In stepped the online travel agents, promising rooms filled with, in the main, the bargain-hunting leisure guest.
 And charging 25% commission on top, if you were very unlucky and many were.
-With panic the order of the day, the OTAs weren’t used to plug last-minute gaps, but to fill whole hotels.
+With panic the order of the day, the OTAs weren’t used to plug last-minute gaps, but to increase hotel occupancy.
 Owners quickly started complaining that they were paying for OTAs and for brands and the brands started to feel that they were not on solid ground.

 In response, the global operators started to act more like the OTAs and hunted for their own digital solution to filling hotels; book direct campaigns fuelled by loyalty programs.
 These frequency platforms rewarded the road warrior, creating what they hoped would be a closed ecosystem.
 All the brands you could ever need, but please don’t stray from our hotels.